boots-edu/textbook/source/original/week6.md

 _Polymorphism_  in OOP is the provision of a single interface to entities of different types.

 * A few more points before we move on:
   * You now know most of the  _generic_  things about OOP.
-In other words, while the syntax may differ slightly, all of the concepts hold true in most OO languages like Java, C\+\+, C\#, etc.
+In other words, while the syntax may differ slightly, all of the concepts hold true in most OO languages like Java, C++, C\#, etc.
   * We can construct complex classes by building them out of parts that they contain using  _composition._
   * We can construct complex classes by extending other classes and adding functionality to create more and more specific classes that take advantage of the features that already exist in the superclass.
   * We can use the idea of polymorphism to reference objects through their superclass, and have the correct implementation in the subclass execute for us through polymorphism.